cloudflare/cloudflare-docs/content/queues/reference/how-queues-works.md

 A message is the object you are producing to and consuming from a queue.

-Any JSON serializable object can be published to a queue: for most developers, this means either simple strings or JSON objects.
+Any JSON serializable object can be published to a queue.
+For most developers, this means either simple strings or JSON objects.
 You can explicitly [set the content type](#content-types) when sending a message.

 Messages themselves can be [batched when delivered to a consumer](/queues/reference/batching-retries/).
 By default, messages within a batch are treated as all or nothing when determining retries.
 If the last message in a batch fails to be processed, the entire batch will be retried.
 You can also choose to [explictly acknowledge](/queues/reference/batching-retries/) messages as they are successfully processed, and/or mark individual messages to be retried.